 Required Knowledge, Skills and Abilities:

 A Bachelor’s Degree in Education, Counseling, Social Work, Sociology, Psychology, Health or related field is required.
-Ohio certification in prevention discipline (OCPSA, OCPSI, or OCPS II) through the Ohio Chemical Dependency Professionals Board highly preferred.
+Ohio certification in prevention discipline (OCPSA, OCPS, or OCPC) through the Ohio Chemical Dependency Professionals Board highly preferred.
 Certified in Botvin LifeSkills Trainings must be acquired within 30 days of employment.
 Certified Prevention Specialist (CPS) credential must be acquired within two years of employment; Must have experience working in the prevention field with exceptional administrative skills and experience coordinating programs/services that are aimed at improving community health; Knowledge and experience in public administration strongly preferred.
 Experience working with youth in school or community setting is preferred; Experience in public speaking and prior curriculum implementation, with knowledge of the nature of substance abuse and mental illness and in the techniques used in establishing effective prevention programs, services, and strategies; Ability to plan, implement, coordinate, and evaluate prevention activities using the Strategic Prevention Framework; Ability to establish and maintain effective working relationships with individuals, schools, governmental, and community-based organizations and agencies; Ability to communicate effectively both orally and in writing; Ability to work independently and to effectively use computer applications such as spreadsheets, word processing, calendar, e-mail, and database software; Good judgment and Initiative and self-motivation a must.

 Pay range is $16 to $22 per hour.
 Entry rate is contingent on candidate’s related skills, knowledge and ability.
 Schedule is 10 to 20 hours per week for up to 52 weeks per year.